 Another cultural difference I noted in Vietnam is that a toot or a beep isn’t a manifestation of gridlock road rage rather a token of genuine helpfulness.

-‘Just letting you know I don’t wish to deposit myself, this scooter & my cargo of chickens up your bottom.
+‘Just letting you know I don’t wish to deposit myself, this scooter & my cargo of chickens up your backside.
 Move please.
 Toot, toot, toot’

 It’s also very common to see three, or in some rare cases, four members of the same family perched expertly atop a scooter which I have to presume is hidden somewhere beneath their precisely placed local bottoms.